vladkens/apigen-ts/readme.md

   name: "MyApiClient", // default "ApiClient"
   parseDates: true, // default false
-  inlineEnums: false, // default false, use string literal union instead of enum resolveName(ctx, op, proposal) {
+  inlineEnums: false, // default false, use string literal union instead of enum
+  headers: { "x-api-key": "secret-key" }, // Custom HTTP headers to use when fetching schema resolveName(ctx, op, proposal) {
     // proposal is [string, string] which represents module.funcName if (proposal[0] === "users") return // will use default proposal